-Chemistry is regarded as one of the most difficult A Levels and, as such, is viewed by the Russell Group as a facilitating subject (a subject most commonly required for entry to degree courses at leading universities).
-It is also extremely highly regarded by the banking and financial services industry as well as the legal profession.
+Chemistry is regarded as a difficult A Level, it is also extremely highly regarded by the banking and financial services industry as well as the legal profession.

-There has been a big push in recent years for pupils to take STEM subjects (Science, Technology, Engineering and Mathematics) at University as there is an expected shortfall in graduates expected in the next few years.
-More information can be found at http://www.wherestemcantakeyou.co.uk/.
-In fact, when asked what advice he would give his young self, David Cameron said "keep on with the science subjects because understanding of science will be so important in your future life".
+There has been a big push in recent years for pupils to take STEAM subjects (Science, Technology, Engineering, Art, and Mathematics) at University as there is an expected shortfall in graduates expected in the next few years.
+Almost all professions have highlighted the need of future employees to have many of the skills that can be developed by studying these subjects.